qhr961217-CMU/2PC-FSP/README.md

 9. The commit process will eventually `finish` even when any packet loss happens in *PHASE 2* (distribute decision).

+10. The commit process will eventually `finish` even when any packet loss happens at any time.

 ## System Components

 ### *UserNode*